 Starting from Jeffery’s pines border, the trail proceeds over a ridge and is terminated in streamside willows.
 Along the way, there is excellent scenery of the San Jacinto and Hemet valleys.

 8. San Jacinto Peak Middle Route Trail

-It’s a 25.7 km long out and back trail among Idyllwild hiking popular for birding, hiking, and trail running.
+San Jacinto Peak Middle Route Trail is a 25.7 km long out-and-back trail and popular for birding, hiking, and trail running.
 It is one of the most challenging and demanding trails of Idyllwild, which involves many exposed stretches of trail, rocky terrain, and a lot of switchbacks.

 The best time to visit this Idyllwild hiking trail is May through November.
 The route begins from Humber Park, and to hike, you will need to have a day permit.
 The trail offers breathtaking views.
 Dogs are allowed on the trail except for state Park Land.